Eindhoven: Higher and adult education

-The Open University also has a study center in Eindhoven.
+The Open University also has a study centre in Eindhoven.

 Among the private institutions is the Centrum voor Kunsten Eindhoven, which offers art-related courses to adults (including a DJ-education).

 Politics

 Municipal council

 The municipal council is the legislative council at the municipal level in Eindhoven; its existence is mandated by the Constitution of the Netherlands.
 The Eindhoven city council consists of 45 elected representatives from the Eindhoven municipality.
 These are elected during municipal elections from candidates running in Eindhoven.
 Eindhoven politics consists of local branches of the national political parties and purely local parties with strictly local interests.
 The city council reflects this mix in its makeup.